 - Executive Directors and members of the senior management team make presentations covering progress against current strategy and objectives and ideas for future investment.

 - The Board delegates the day‐to‐day responsibility for managing the Group to the Executive Directors.

 - To enable the Board to discharge its duties, all Directors receive appropriate and timely information.
 Briefing papers are distributed by the Company Secretary to all Directors usually four working days in advance of Board and Committee meetings.

 - A monthly reporting pack containing management accounts with commentary and reports from each Executive is distributed to the Board on a monthly basis.

-- The Chairman ensures that the Directors take independent professional advice where they judge it necessary to discharge their responsibilities as Directors at the Group’s expense.
+- The Executive Chairman ensures that the Directors take independent professional advice where they judge it necessary to discharge their responsibilities as Directors at the Group’s expense.
 All members of the Board have access to the advice of the Company Secretary.

 Matters reserved for the Board

 The Board is responsible to shareholders for the proper management of the Group.
 There is a formal schedule of matters specifically reserved for the Board’s decision that covers key areas of the Group’s affairs, which include:

 - Overall responsibility for the strategy of the Group;